 Punitive Damages in U.S. Maritime Law: Miles, Baker, and Townsend

 W. Page Keeton Chair in Tort Law and University Distinguished Teaching Professor, University of Texas at Austin.
 An earlier version of this Article was presented to the Seventh Judge Alvin B. Rubin Conference on Maritime Personal Injury Law, LSU Law Center, March 6, 2009.
 The views expressed here are based on years of academic scholarship.
 But the reader should know that I have represented the seaman's side of the punitive damages issue in several cases.
 Most recently, I wrote the Brief of American Association for Justice as Amicus Curiae in Support of Respondent in Atlantic Sounding Co., Inc. v.
 Townsend, infra note 3.
 Portions of this Article draw on that brief.
+Page 463

-I. Introduction
+I Introduction

 In 1997 I wrote that "[p]unitive damages are . . . rapidly disappearing from maritime personal injury law, and it is hard to see how they can long survive in property damage cases."1 It turns out this was a premature obituary.
 The United States Supreme Court's 2008 decision in Exxon Shipping Co. v.
 Baker upheld an award of maritime punitive damages to commercial fishermen suing an ocean polluter for loss of livelihood,2 and the brand new decision in Atlantic Sounding Co. v.
 Townsend has now held that injured seamen are entitled to seek punitive damages against employers who willfully or wantonly flout their obligation to provide maintenance (room and board) and cure (medical care).3 This Article will explore this unfolding maritime punitive damages story.

-II.
-Background: Five Conceptual And Analytical Tools
+II Background: Five Conceptual And Analytical Tools

 Understanding this Article will be eased and enriched by reviewing the following five concepts.

-A. The Seaman's Trilogy
+A The Seaman's Trilogy

-Under general maritime law, ill and injured seamen have a "trilogy" of rights against shipowners and employers.4 First, when a seaman falls ill or is injured while in the service of the ship, the seaman's employer immediately owes the seaman maintenance (room and board) and cure (medical care).5 If the employer fails to honor these obligations, the seaman can sue to recover what is due.
+Under general maritime law, ill and injured seamen have a "trilogy" of rights against shipowners and employers.4 First, when a seaman falls ill or is injured while in the service of the ship, the Page 464 seaman's employer immediately owes the seaman maintenance (room and board) and cure (medical care).5 If the employer fails to honor these obligations, the seaman can sue to recover what is due.
 If the employer's failure is negligent and causes the seaman to sustain additional injury, illness, or pain, the seaman can recover compensatory damages.
 If the employer's failure was more egregious than that, traditionally the seaman could additionally recover attorneys' fees and punitive damages.6

 Second, when a seaman is injured by the operational unfitness of the ship, the seaman can sue in tort for unseaworthiness.
 Like the right to maintenance and cure, the right to sue for unseaworthiness emanates from general (nonstatutory) maritime law.7